ithirzty/bah/README.md

 ### Awesome features
-Bah also supports awesome features like reflection (simillar to Go approach).
+Bah also supports awesome features like
+- reflection (simillar to Go approach),
+- reference counting,
+- async calls (execute function call in a new thread)...

 This enables you to do things that would be impossible in C such as scanning JSON content to a variable (event structs and arrays), and marshalling vars to JSON.